salmanalibanani/salmanalibanani.com/content/post/mechanical-keyboards.md

 But I think that for me, my next keyboard is going to be <a href='https://dygma.com/'>Dygma Raise</a>.

 ## Dgyma Raise - the best money can buy (arguably)
 Dygma Raise is developed by people who are really passionate about keyboard ergonomics.
 It is as cusotmisable as any other keyboard I could find, and looks absolutely stunning.
 The team has really engaged the community and it has a cult-like following.
 In fact, their users have helped solve them some of the <a href='https://www.reddit.com/r/DygmaLab/comments/mm0jtp/full_story_on_the_freezing_issue_issue_solved/' target='_blank'>technical challenges</a> they were facing as they keep researching and improving the product.
-Recently they finslized the design of their tent-kit, and I think it's the best tenting option I have seen so far.
+Recently they finalized the design of their tent-kit, and I think it's the best tenting option I have seen so far.

 ## Keyboard tenting - Why is that a big deal